 Strategic plan: Building a sustainable tomorrow

-Increased profitability and continued de-risking by focus on markets and projects where BAM has proven competitive strengths, creating a platform for future growth.
+Early 2021, BAM launched the strategy Building a sustainable tomorrow.
+This strategy is mainly focused on increased profitability and continued de-risking the company by focusing on markets and projects where BAM has proven competitive strengths – ensuring a solid platform for future growth.

 Restructure portfolio to focus on markets, projects and partnerships where BAM can leverage its proven competitive strengths: